dansan/zrsync/README.rst

 - `python-librsync <https://github.com/smartfile/python-librsync/>`_ is licensed under the terms of the MIT license.
 - `docopt <http://docopt.org/>`_ is licensed under the terms of the MIT license.
 - `pyinotify <https://github.com/dsoprea/PyInotify>`_ is licensed under the terms of the GNU General Public License v2.
+- `pexpect <https://github.com/pexpect/pexpect/>`_ is licensed under the terms of the ISC LICENSE.